 Our website provides privacy educational tools and resources, clarifies frequently asked questions, and provides contact information to ask questions or report privacy concerns.

-UCSF Privacy Office recently published its Spring 2015 Privacy Beat Newsletter, which contains articles related to:
+The UCSF Privacy Office recently published its Summer 2015 Privacy Beat Newsletter, This is the 2015 Privacy Training edition and contains articles related to:

 - Patient HIPAA Rights

 - Verbal Disclosures

 - Research Privacy

 It’s not too late!
 Complete the required 2014 Privacy and Security Briefing now.

 Although the deadline has passed, if you haven’t yet completed the 2014 Privacy and Security Briefing, please do as soon as possible.
 It contains information relating to the UCSF encryption requirements for electronic devices and HIPAA Final Omnibus Rule changes.
 To access the training, visit the UC Learning Center and search for “2014 Privacy and Security Briefing” and launch the course.